‘Not Today Satan’: Candace Cameron Bure And Bianca Del Rio At Odds On Instagram

 A post shared by Candace Cameron Bure (@candacecbure) on

-“My favorite part were all the texts that I got from my … very close gay friends that were saying, ‘We love you and we can all have different opinions and you fight for what you believe in,'” she said.
+“My favorite part were all the texts that I got from my… very close gay friends that were saying, ‘We love you and we can all have different opinions and you fight for what you believe in,'” she said.
 “And I’m going to fight for what I believe in.”

-And, on a Television Critics Association (TCA) panel, Bure said she would be open to the idea of having LGBT-inclusive storylines on Fuller House, reports the Huffington Post.
+And on a Television Critics Association (TCA) panel, Bure said she would be open to the idea of having LGBT-inclusive storylines on Fuller House, reports the Huffington Post.

 IF ONLY, THIS HOMOPHOBIC, REPUBLICAN KNEW……… ????❤????❤